-Agency Funds - Agency Funds account for assets received by the governmental unit in its capacity as trustee or agent for the County, other governmental entities, or individuals.
+Custodial Funds - Custodial Funds account for assets received by the governmental unit in its capacity as trustee or agent for the County, other governmental entities, or individuals.
 The receipts and disbursements of such funds are governed by the terms of the statutes, ordinances, regulations or other authority.
+Custodial funds do not involve a formal trust agreement.